 jupyter-qtconsole package installed.
 You need version 4.4 or newer.
 You also need the

-jupyter-vim plugin to work properly, Vim needs to have been compiled with Python support (which it usually is these days) and whatever Python Vim is linked against (usually the system Python) needs to have the
+jupyter-vim plugin to work properly, you need Vim version 8 or above with Python support compiled in (which it usually is these days).
+Furthermore, whatever Python installation Vim is linked against (usually the system Python) needs to have the

 In my case, Vim tells me